-Investing your super
+Investing your super savings

-Superannuation is generally a long-term investment.
+Everyone’s circumstances are different.
 The amount of super you have when you retire will depend on a number of investment factors, including:

 - how long you have had your super for;

 - how much you have contributed;

 - what investment option/s you have chosen; and

 - how your chosen investment option/s have performed.

 The money in your super account is invested according to your chosen investment option/s.
 The returns from these investments (less costs and tax) are applied to your account once a year.
 They can be positive or negative depending on the performance of the funds within your selected option/s and other market factors.

 We’re committed to ensuring that our members can take control of these important decisions, by providing a range of investment options (based on your attitudes towards risk).

 Choosing your investments—instead of leaving your super in a default option—can tailor your strategy to your goals, timeframe, and appetite for risk and return.
 Nationwide Super is MySuper compliant and offers 23 investment options to members.
 Our award-winning multi-asset portfolios include diversified, outcome-oriented, sector, responsible and third party investment options.